gnembon/scarpet/programs/fundamentals/README.md

  - `length` : Returns the length of this object (by default the length of its `str` representation)
  - `nbt` : Returns a nbt representation of this object (by default an nbt of `str` representation)
  - `json` : Returns a json representation of this object (by default a json of `str` representation)

+Feel free to overwrite any of these with functions which are more specific to your class (for example, replacing `str` with an actual string representation of the contents of your object)

 #### `Interface` class